Guidelines for Authors

 - If your article concerns one of TAMK’s focus areas, its name should be given as a keyword.

-- Articles written by support services, Faculty of Art, Music and Media and TAMK’s highest management are placed under Other Topics.
+- Articles written by support services, Faculty of Music, Media & Arts and TAMK’s highest management are placed under Other Topics.

 - Keywords help readers to find your article!